Quantirium/Quantirium/README.md

-# RynoxPrime
+# Quantirium

-Hey, I'm RynoxPrime.
+Hey, I'm Quantirium.
 Been coding since I was pretty young, based in Iran.
 I like to keep things private so I don't really share my real name here, but you can check out my work and that should tell you enough.

 Still learning new stuff every day and working on different projects.
 Always something new to figure out.